Destroyer795/puch-web-research-mcp/README.md

 Running the above command gives a randomly generated url which can be used to connect to the AI platform

 **6. Connect to Puch AI**
-* Open Puch AI in your browser
+* Open Puch AI in whatsapp
-* Start a new conversation
 * Use the connect command:
 ```bash
 /mcp connect https://your-domain.ngrok.app/mcp your_secret_token_here